pratish19/ATM-simulation/README.md

 # ATM-simulation

-this is a sample project
+This is a project made in 2021-2022.

-this is just for check up
-once more
+As a School Project

+using:
+tkinter
+Python
+MySQL

+How to use:
+1.clone repository
+2.run and debug
+voila!